Andrew Smyth, Ph.D.

 Selected Publications and Presentations

-Animals in Culture: Modern Modes of Representation, eds.
+Representing the Modern Animal in Culture, eds.
 Jeanne Dubino, Andrew Smyth, and Ziba Rashidian.
-New York: Palgrave-MacMillan, forthcoming (c.
-Fall 2014).
+New York: Palgrave Macmillan, 2014

 “Splicing Genes with Postmodern Teens: The Hunger Games and the Hybrid Imagination.”
-In Animals in Culture: Modern Modes of Representation (above).
+In Representing the Modern Animal in Culture (see above).

 “‘[T]hat this here box be in the natur of a trap’: Maria Edgeworth’s Pedagogical Gardens, Ireland, and the Education of the Poor.”
 Time of Beauty, Time of Fear: New Essays on Romanticism, Children's Literature, and Childhood Studies.
 Ed.
 James McGavran.
 Iowa City: University of Iowa Press, 2012.